 Legalising a Dutch document with an apostille

-Do you need to use a Dutch document (e.g. a diploma) abroad?
+Do you need to use a Dutch document outside the Netherlands?
+For example a certificate, degree or contract?
 For countries participating in the Apostille Convention, you can have the document authenticated with an apostille.
 This is a stamp or sticker on the document.
-You can obtain the apostille from a district court in the Netherlands.
-After the document has been legalised, you can use it abroad.
+You can obtain the apostille from a rechtbank (district court) in the Netherlands.
+After the document has been legalised, you can use it outside the Netherlands.

 The Apostille Convention applies to:

-- documents from judicial authorities, such as documents from the Netherlands Public Prosecution Service, a clerk of the court or a bailiff;
+- documents from judicial authorities, such as documents from the Openbaar Ministerie – OM (Public Prosecution Service), a griffier (registrar) or a gerechtsdeurwaarder (bailiff);

 - administrative documents, such as certificates, diplomas or civil status records;